Editorial advisory

 Water Verdict

-Butler County receives a below-average water quality assessment with a grade of C and a score of 51.2 out of 100.
+Butler County, Pennsylvania receives a below-average water quality assessment with a grade of C and a score of 51.2 out of 100.
 Residents should review their utility's Consumer Confidence Report and may want to consider additional water filtration for drinking.
+Separately, EPA ATTAINS assessments track 26,611 water bodies in the county's watershed, none of which are currently listed as impaired under the Clean Water Act.
+At the most recent USGS reading, local streamflow was running above its historical mean at 148.4%.

 Violation Context

-Butler County has recorded 20 health-based violations, indicating multiple instances where federal contaminant limits or treatment requirements were not met.
+EPA SDWIS records for Butler County, Pennsylvania show 20 health-based violations, indicating multiple instances where federal contaminant limits or treatment requirements were not met.
 At 14.5 violations per 100,000 people served, this rate is high and signals significant water quality management issues.
+For independent context, 2,725 water-quality monitoring results have been recorded across the county in the EPA Water Quality Portal over the past five years.

 Consumer Guidance